iemeka/star-wars-people/README.md

 # The Star Wars API

-This app provides a detailed list of characters in the Star wars movie.
+This app provides a detailed list of characters in the Star Wars movie.